 Travel tip while visiting Paris: purchase the Paris Museum Pass.
 This pass will save you money to some of the museums and main attractions in Paris.

-- Take advantage of Paris’ Free First Sundays program, which has been up and running since its launch in 2000.
+First, take advantage of Paris’ Free First Sundays program, which has been up and running since its launch in 2000.
 Perks on this program include free entrance to the Louvre, as well as other museums such as the Orsay and the Musee Albert Kahn.
 Other attractions in this free program also include Musee the Anes 30, Cite de l’Architecture et du Patrimoine, Musee National de Arts Asiatiques, Musee de Arts et Metiers, Musée de l’Assistance Publique, Musée de la Chasse et de la Nature, Musée National Delacroix, Musée National Gustave Moreau, Musée National Jean-Jacques Henner, Cité Nationale de l’Histoire de l’Immigration, Château de Malmaison, Musée National du Moyen Age, Musée de l’Orangerie, The Centre Pompidou, Musée du Quai Branly, Musée National de la Renaissance and Musée National Rodin

-There are other free attractions in the City of Love such as watching outdoor movies on the grass at Parc de la Villette Open Air Cinema; checking out the Love Wall; strolling through the beautifully landscaped gardens of Jardin du Luxembourg; visiting the Notre Dame cathedral; checking out the interesting Pere Lachaise cemetery as well as the sculptures at Atelier Brancusi; ramping through the Promenade Plantee; having a late-night picinic at Square du Vert-Galant; and enjoying a fashion show at Galeries Lafayette.
+There are other free attractions in the City of Love such as watching outdoor movies on the grass at Parc de la Villette Open Air Cinema; checking out the Love Wall; strolling through the beautifully landscaped gardens of Jardin du Luxembourg; visiting the Notre Dame cathedral; checking out the interesting Pere Lachaise cemetery as well as the sculptures at Atelier Brancusi; ramping through the Promenade Plantee; having a late-night picnic at Square du Vert-Galant; and enjoying a fashion show at Galeries Lafayette.
 Be sure to get great memories of your trip by finding photographers in Paris to hire.

 While in Rome, taking a stroll in some of their squares and plazas is a must!
 Some of the more famous ones are: St. Peter’s Square; Piazza Navona; and Campo dei Fiori.
 Visiting Rome is more convenient by car, and for driving in Italy you will need an Italian international driving permit.